AlgyJr/ios_guides/Table-View-Guide.md

 <a href="http://imgur.com/DSHZu9r"><img src="http://i.imgur.com/DSHZu9r.gif" title="Adding A Table View" /></a>

-Of course, you can also programmatically instantiate a `UITableView` and add it as subview to your view controller's root view.
+Of course, you can also programmatically instantiate a `UITableView` and add it as a subview to your view controller's root view.
 The remainder of this guide assumes that you are able to properly instantiate and obtain a reference to a `UITableView`.